 In 2002 SSEYO was acquired by Tao Group whose assets were sold in 2007, which was why we then started Intermorphic - we wanted to continue our life's work in creating generative apps to help generate ideas and deliver unique "inmo" experiences.
 But, where did SSEYO Koan go?
-It evolved into Intermorphic Noatikl, which in 2017 itself is in process of evolving into Wotja!
+In 2007 it evolved into Intermorphic Noatikl, which in 2017 itself is in process of evolving into Wotja!

 Please refer to the Internet Archive Wayback Machine to view the old SSEYO website and for further details on SSEYO or Tao (you may need to be patient as the IAWM is a bit temperamental).

 The first archived SSEYO site is from November 1996 and the last for the SSEYO site was March 7 2007 (after which Tao Group cleansed it of all SSEYO information).
 When accessed from there the menuing no longer seems to work, and some versions now redirect you back to the intermorphic website (in which case try using sseyoindex.html after the SSEYO domain in the Wayback Machine, or sseyo.html).